PuneetPunamiya/Genetic-Algorithm/README.md

 # Genetic-Algorithm

-A Simple demonstration of Genetic Algorithm using Flask framework
+A Simple demonstration of Genetic Algorithm

 ## Requirements:
 (Python Modules)